stonychen/another-soap/README.md

 ```

-## Console the compiled XML
+# Check the request XML

-We can console the compiled xml after calling the method `console.log(weatherService.requestXml)`
+We can check the compiled xml after calling the method `console.log(weatherService.requestXml)`

-## MIT License
+# MIT License

 Copyright (c) 2020 Stony Chen